13 Best B2B Contact Database Platforms in 2026

 CRM and Sales Tool Integrations

-Your contact database should live where your team works.
+Your data platform should live where your team works.
 Native integrations with Salesforce, HubSpot, Outreach, Salesloft, and other tools eliminate manual data entry and keep your CRM enriched automatically.
 Look for platforms that sync bidirectionally and support bulk enrichment.

 • Native integrations with your CRM and sales engagement platform